-We have seen how we can refresh the pivot table if the data numbers of existing data set changes but this is not the same if their addition to the existing data set.
+We have seen how we can refresh the pivot table if the data numbers of the existing data set change, but this is not the same if their addition to the existing data set.

-Now this will take us to the data sheet with already selected data range.
+Now this will take us to the datasheet with the already selected data range.

-As we can see above for the existing pivot table it has taken the data range reference as A1:C20, since we have added the new data after the row number 20 even after refreshing the pivot table it won’t show newly updated result.
+As we can see above, for the existing pivot table, it has taken the data range reference as A1:C20; since we have added the new data after the row number 20, even after refreshing the pivot table, it won’t show the newly updated result.